intel/cc-oci-runtime/tests/functional/README.rst

 The tests are executed using different config files ` from ``tests/functional/data/config*.json``

-clr-oci-runtime creates Clear Containers based  VMs, to do this three componentes are needed:
+cc-oci-runtime creates Clear Containers based  VMs, to do this three componentes are needed:

 - A Clear `containers image`_.